hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 ### Via “cancel” button
 While certain experiences may only call for a single action button, we recommend adding a “cancel” button as a more explicit method to close the Modal.

-Depending on the information being requested a secondary action that closes or cancels the model may not perform the same function as dismissing the Modal.
+Depending on the information being requested, a secondary action that closes or cancels the model may not perform the same function as dismissing the Modal.
 For example, responding “no” to a “yes/no” question is not the same as dismissing the Modal, the latter of which does not submit a response.

 !!!
 Info